Curbside Pickup:

 The ceremony will be live streamed to NWHSU’s YouTube page.
 At the time of the event, visit our YouTube page and click the “live” button to view the ceremony.

-We will be honoring our graduates from:
+In April 2026 we will honor our graduates from:

 College of Acupuncture and Chinese Medicine

-Master of Acupuncture recipients
+Master of Acupuncture

-Doctor of Chinese Medicine recipients
+Doctor of Acupuncture with a Chinese Herbal Medicine Specialization

 College of Chiropractic

-Doctor of Chiropractic recipients
+Doctor of Chiropractic

 College of Health and Wellness